ternaustralia/cmrset-examples/gee-examples/python/README.md

 ### Additional Resources

 In addition to the CMRSET specific notebooks provided in this repository, you may also find the following notebook resources useful.
-These notebooks are ***not*** specific to the CMRSET Landsat data product, however may assist you with any customisations you may wish to implement.
+These notebooks are ***not*** specific to the CMRSET Landsat data product, however they may assist you with any customisations you may wish to implement.

 1.	**Google Earth Engine with Python (EEwPython)** - a free open source notebook course on learning GEE:
 https://colab.research.google.com/github/csaybar/EEwPython/blob/master/index.ipynb